 Collecting student feedback during your course is a prime opportunity to gain insight on where students stand with learning the material.
 It also gives faculty data on adjustments to make prior to the term ending.
 In this Tip Clip, RCTLE provides strategies to improve your marks.

 Video is an effective, personalized, and unambiguous means of providing feedback to students.
-To learn more, check out the Tip Sheet: Video Feedback.
+To learn more, check out the video.